I’m not an oracle, but I can do my best to give you a hand. I can also link you to some of my favorite resources, written by me and by other people.

 - Thinking Person’s Guide to Autism: “After an Autism Diagnosis: 13 Necessary Next Steps for Parents“

-- The Aspergian: “Autism and Accepting the Child You Have“
+- NeuroClastic: “Autism and Accepting the Child You Have“

 - Janine Booth: “Dear Autism Parent“